 The special ingredient?
 The Five-spice Powder which consists of cloves, cinnamon, pepper, fennel and star anise that brings you all of the five flavours of sour, bitter, sweet, pungent and salty.

 Popcorn Chicken is not only a popular appetizer in Taiwanese restaurants and cafes, but also a staple in night markets.
+And usually, you’ll have some milk tea to go with them.

 Did you know?
 Taiwanese popcorn chicken is also referred to as Taiwanese fried chicken, Taiwanese crispy chicken, or salt and pepper chicken.